 The restoration design for the Central LCWA Site (Figure 8-15) was developed with a similar approach as that taken for the Refined Restoration Plan for the South LCWA Site.
 First, existing wetlands in areas that will become intertidal are largely preserved (Figure 8-16).
 Second, tidal channels are excavated mostly through existing high ground to avoid some of the existing wetlands.
-Third, low-lying uplands and transition zones habitats are included to
+Third, low-lying uplands and transition zones habitats are included to allow habitat transgression with SLR.
+Fourth, salt panne will be restored where existing topography will support the proper hydrology.
+Fifth, microtopography (mud pannes, mid marsh mounds, and tidal channels) is created on the mid marsh plain to increase habitat diversity and species diversity within the site.
+And finally, point source stormwater runoff will be contained in a bioswale.

-&lt;sup>11 Marshes fed by culverts generally fill faster than they drain due to hydraulic head forcing more water into the site on rising tides.
+14 Marshes fed by culverts generally fill faster than they drain due to hydraulic head forcing more water into the site on rising tides.
 On low tides, friction and lack of head slows drainage and mutes low tides.
 One or more additional culverts with a flap valve that aids in draining the marsh but doesn't allow more floodwater to enter might increase tide range without increasing floodwater heights.